 The AI Screening Layer

-AI-assisted triage tools are increasingly used by employers to pre-score candidates before a recruiter reviews the ranked list.
-The details vary by platform and implementation — this isn't a single standard system — but the broad pattern is an additional automated layer that assesses candidate fit, flags anomalies, and surfaces or suppresses applications before human review begins.
+At many employers, an additional automated layer now sits in front of the ranked list, pre-scoring candidates before a recruiter reviews them.
+The details vary by platform and implementation.
+This isn't a single standard system, but the broad pattern is an automated layer that assesses candidate fit, flags anomalies, and surfaces or suppresses applications before human review begins.

-What these tools are tuned to detect, increasingly, is synthetic-sounding content.
-Not content written by AI specifically — content that reads as generic.
-The signal is hollowness: fluent, professional-sounding bullet points that could belong to anyone in the role, with no specific numbers, no distinctive context, no evidence that a real person did a specific thing in a specific place.
-That pattern raises a flag whether a person or a model produced it.
+What gets resumes skipped at this stage is synthetic-sounding content — fluent, professional-sounding bullets that could belong to anyone in the role, with no specific numbers, no distinctive context, no evidence that a real person did a specific thing in a specific place.
+That pattern reads as hollow to a recruiter whether a person or a model produced it.

 Used differently — to identify specific vocabulary gaps, to flag where your framing doesn't map to the job description's framing, to improve individual bullets without replacing their substance — AI assistance closes the translation problem without creating a new one.
 The goal is retaining your specificity while improving your legibility.
 Those two things are not in conflict if the tool is being used precisely.